Situational Awareness and Your Personal Protection

 Execution, both mental and physical requires practice, practice and more practice.
 Practice your plan mentally and brainstorm scenarios as well as hone the physical skills needed to have reasonable physical prowess and execute the appropriate skill sets successfully.

-The number one part of a Personal Protection Plan and probably the most difficult to achieve is situational awareness (SA)?
+The number one part of a Personal Protection Plan and probably the most difficult to achieve is situational awareness.
 Simply put it’s your situation and your awareness of it.
-The best way to deal with trouble is to avoid it in the first place, which is the purpose of SA.
+The best way to deal with trouble is to avoid it in the first place, which is the purpose of Situational Awareness.
 No trouble, no problem!

 Next time you go to Wally World, perform this exercise.
 Sit way out in the parking lot for a while and watch how insipidly and inanely people do things.
 They will walk down the middle of the driving lane, talking on their phone, completely oblivious to the 8 cars they are holding up, right behind them, motors running.
 Or they will just walk out in front of oncoming cars, pedestrians have the right of way don’t they, and just walk on in complete bliss and oblivion.
 No one will look around and they won’t look behind themselves to get some idea of what their situation is, day or night!
 They will mosey on and never look back.
 How dumb.

-Here are two real-life examples of SA or the lack of it.
+Here are two real-life examples of Situational Awareness or the lack of it.

 A young Wally World employee was walking out to her car after work, in the dark, and you can see on the parking lot video as she walks along, oblivious to all around her.
 In the dark a guy runs up behind her as she nears her car and abducts her in her car and as you can probably imagine she was found dead some days later.
 I’m not blaming this on her, it is solely the killer’s fault for killing her, but she does bear responsibility for her own well being, or lack thereof.